Gopal Subramanium

-Education
+Early life and education

-Gopal Subramanium was born in 1958 in Bangalore.
-He completed his schooling at St. Xavier's School, Delhi, closely followed by a degree in law from the prestigious Campus Law Centre of the Faculty of Law, University of Delhi.
+Subramanium was born in Bengaluru, Karnataka.
+He studied at St. Xavier's School, Delhi.
+He did his B.Sc.
+(Hons.) degree at Hansraj College, Delhi.
+He then completed his degree in Law from the Faculty of Law, University of Delhi.

 Legal career

 Early career

 Subramanium started his career with Shardul S. Shroff in Delhi in 1980.
 He appeared as counsel for the states of Madhya Pradesh and Uttar Pradesh, often traveling to these states for hearings.

 He then worked under D. P. Wadhwa, who rose to become a judge of the Supreme Court, and later under former Attorney General Soli Sorabjee.

-In 1993, Mr. Subramanium was designated a Senior Advocate (the equivalent of a Queen's Counsel in the UK) suo motu by the Supreme Court, one of the youngest in the Supreme Court's history.
+In May 1993, Subramanium was designated a Senior Advocate (the equivalent of a King's Counsel in the UK) suo motu by the Supreme Court, one of the youngest in the Supreme Court's history.
 His varied experience includes: